Enol-Phalaeno/Empire-of-Eeveelutions/README.md

 Immediate:

+* Ditch the mint system for a more sane, vanilla-based computer system.
+ * Possibly replace the mint system with something akin to the 'held item' system in pokemon (thus also removing the leftovers and making that one of the held items)
 * Find/make a way to allow for Megaevolution perks to be applied if you take the Psionic or Cybernetic routes.
 Currently there's only the way to do so
 * Rebalance remaining non-legendary pokemon weapons for 3.6
 * Fix any remaining Localization issues.